MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 **Dataverse:** 4.0.124.25

-- Fixed a bug that was causing some Schedule Board list view users to see resources erroneously marked as unavailable or available.
+- Fixed a problem that was causing some Schedule Board list view users to see resources erroneously marked as unavailable or available.
-- Business Closure Start Time and End Time fields have been retitled Start and End respectively
+- Business Closure Start Time and End Time fields have been retitled Start and End respectively.
-- Resource filter panel now resets to page 1 when search resources
+- Resource filter panel now resets to page 1 when search for resources.
 - Users are now notified when one of their booking rules is ignored because it is invalid, broken, or corrupted.
 - New crew member bookings are now reflected on the SB without a manual refresh.
-- Improvements to handling of capacity for requirement groups and facility resources
+- Improvements to handling of capacity for requirement groups and facility resources.
-- Fixed a bug where Schedule Asisstant was not returning results when one of the Time From/To Promised fields is empty.
+- Fixed a problem where Schedule Asisstant was not returning results when one of the Time From/To Promised fields is empty.
-- Fixed a bug that was sometimes causing the Create Booking and Details panels to open in each other's place
+- Fixed a problem that was causing the Create Booking and Details panels to open in each other's place.
-- Improved full-screen experience
+- Improved full-screen experience.
-- Localization improvements
+- Localization improvements.
-- Various security enhancements
+- Various security enhancements.

 ## 3.12.132.9